William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/STM32CubeN6_Example_Projects.md

 git clone --recursive https://github.com/svogl/stm32-fx-usd-file-edit

+# Stashed changes can be displayed using:
+git stash show -p

 ```
 The STM32N6570-DK board exposes the serial port at 115200 baud - not the default 9600 baud.\
 It appears in Linux as ttyACM0 and in Windows as COM3